Montes de Oca (canton): Demographics

+Montes de Oca had an estimated 53,862 inhabitants in 2022, up from 49,132 at the time of the 2011 census.

 The canton is known for its high level of commercial development, the number of universities and other centers of higher education, and its active night life.
 It is one of the most urbanized and vibrant cantons in the San José area, both day and night.

-Montes de Oca ranks first in the Costa Rican cantonal HDI, with 0,946.
+In 2022, Montes de Oca ranked fourth highest in the Costa Rican cantonal Human Development Index, with a score of 0.857.

 Education

 Montes de Oca is known in Costa Rica as the Cradle of Higher Education as it is home to the University of Costa Rica as well as other university-level centers of study, such as the Universidad Latina and the Universidad Americana (UAM) Escuela Laboratorio.
 The canton can boast of 99% literacy, compared with 95% in Costa Rica at large.